 It seems surreal to be at this place where I am, more than three years after marrying my best friend and the love of my life, and more than three years after discovering that vaginismus was the ugly cloud that would follow me through the beginning of our marriage.

-Acknowledging my anxiety, and how I let it control me, and therefore control my vagina and my sex life, was critical in my treatment.
+Acknowledging my anxiety and how I let it control me, and therefore control my vagina and my sex life was critical in my treatment.
 Dr. Ross and Dr. Ditza will never stop telling you that your vagina doesn’t know the pain—only the mind does.
 How true those words are!
 When you lay on that table for the first time, you will probably assume that the fight will all be between your legs, against muscles that tense up and cause that awful pain.
 When, in reality, you’ll need all your fighting spirit to take on that unwelcome guest sitting in the room with you.

-Had I denied that my anxiety existed, or even denied that anxiety played into my struggle with Vaginismus, I would have been denying myself wholistic success.
+Had I denied that my anxiety existed, or even denied that anxiety played into my struggle with Vaginismus, I would have been denying myself a wholistic success.
 I would have seen only 50% of the victory, and I would have come home still battling the things that were supposed to be cured.
 But instead, through Dr. Ross and Dr. Ditza and Dr. Lauren, and my wonderful husband, I was able to grit my teeth, pull on my boxing gloves and step into the ring with this unwelcome monster that had dictated so many years of my life.

-I remember one specific moment, when I was in the midst of the hardest day of treatment, and I was letting panic overrun my thoughts, I physically closed my legs and told Dr. Lauren that I couldn’t do it, I just couldn’t.
+I remember one specific moment when I was in the midst of the hardest day of treatment, and I was letting panic overrun my thoughts; I physically closed my legs and told Dr. Lauren that I couldn’t do it; I just couldn’t.
 I’ll never forget what she said: “Well, then.
 Anxiety: 1 and Jamie: 0.
 How does that make you feel?”
 I was stunned for a moment.
-But her words put the fight into perspective: either I won and I ruled my body, or anxiety did.
+But her words put the fight into perspective: either I won, and I ruled my body, or anxiety did.
 The captain’s chair was only big enough for one of us.
 I felt the panic slowly dissipate into anger, and I forced my legs back open and told anxiety to crawl back to the pit it came from.

-To the woman reading this, who wants to believe that Vaginismus is only in her muscles and that acknowledging her anxiety or OCD will make her even more “less than”, let these words from Robert Frost harden your resolve: “The only way out, is through.”
+To the woman reading this, who wants to believe that Vaginismus is only in her muscles and that acknowledging her anxiety or OCD will make her even more “less than,” let these words from Robert Frost harden your resolve: “The only way out, is through.”

 Good luck, and enjoy the sunshine on the other side.